 Levels of Annual Planning

 Too often coaches think that this is not a tool for them because they are not going to be competing at a state, provincial or national final however I beg to differ.
-It does not have to be used to the extent that it is intended, it can be as simple or complex as you feel fit for your team given their age, skill level and competition level.
+It does not have to be used to the extent that it is intended, and can be as simple or complex as you feel fit for your team given their age, skill level and competition level.
 There are principles that should be adhered to for all athletes and some that are more useful for the elite athlete.

 These athletes are likely on travel teams or are going to be competing at the regional and state/provincial or national championships.
 You will likely use more of the principles than for the local teams but will most times have time constraints working against you as these individuals are participating in many activities at the same time.